-If you're generally fee-averse but still want a travel credit card with great value, the Wells Fargo Propel American Express® Card should be on your radar.
-The card offers impressive rewards without an annual fee or foreign transaction fees.
+If you're generally fee-averse but still want a travel credit card with great value, the Wells Fargo Propel American Express® card should be on your radar.
+The card offers impressive rewards without an annual fee or foreign currency conversion fees.

-When you first get the card, you'll earn 30,000 bonus points after you spend $3,000 in the first three months.
+When you first get the card, you'll earn 20,000 bonus points after you spend $1,000 in the first 3 months.
 You'll also earn 3 points on: